KaterinaLupacheva/ramonak.io/content/posts/2020-01-09--Vaadin-DND.md

 }
 ```

 By default, the MainView class extends Vertical Layout, which means that all the components will be added vertically.
-But we need to place "football field" to the right from players list.
+But we need to place the "football field" to the right from players list.
 To do so some changes are needed in MainView class:
 * replace *extends VerticalLayout* on *extends HorizontalLayout*
 * move all PlayerCards into new Vertical Layout
 * add FootballField component